llvm/torch-mlir/docs/development.md

 jupyter notebook
 ```

-[Example IR](https://gist.github.com/silvasean/e74780f8a8a449339aac05c51e8b0caa) for a simple 1 layer MLP to show the compilation steps from TorchScript.
+[Example IR](https://gist.github.com/silvasean/e74780f8a8a449339aac05c51e8b0caa) for a simple 1-layer MLP to show the compilation steps from TorchScript.

 ## Interactive Use